danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 KMT can also be used to reduce chemo side effects, through fasting timed around treatment: a day before, the day of, and a day after, pushing the body into deeper ketosis.
 A [case series of 10 cancer patients](https://pmc.ncbi.nlm.nih.gov/articles/PMC2815756/) found nausea, vomiting, and fatigue were reduced on chemo cycles paired with a short fast.

 The same fasting protocol can also improve chemo's effectiveness, although this has only been shown in animals.
-A [glioma-specific animal study](https://pmc.ncbi.nlm.nih.gov/articles/PMC3439413/) found that in starved glioma cells, a third of the usual dose of temozolomide (the standard chemo drug given to glioblastoma patients) killed as many cells as the full dose did in fed cells, and mice combining fasting with chemo and radiation survived far longer than those on standard treatment alone.
+A [glioma-specific animal study](https://pmc.ncbi.nlm.nih.gov/articles/PMC3439413/) found that in starved glioma cells, a third of the usual dose of temozolomide (the standard chemo drug given to glioblastoma patients) killed as many cells as the full dose did in fed cells.
+Mice that fasted around chemo, and separately mice that fasted around radiation, survived far longer than those on standard treatment alone.
 Seyfried describes this as fasting "sensitizing" the cancer to chemo: it shifts healthy cells into a protective, low-growth state that cancer cells can't enter because their growth signals are stuck on.

 ### Management, Not Cure